Click each heading to open that section of the Process

 2. Pre-registration with ICANZ - optional

 If you are really committed to adopting in a particular country with ICANZ, then while you're undergoing assessment, we can help you more if you complete our pre-registration to receive further information on your country of choice, to discuss your personal situation with our staff, to keep updated about any changes in that country's process, and to book your place in our system.
 It also gives you access to our Members only page on this website for your country of choice.
-For our Thai programme, pre-registration is required; for all other countries it is optional.
+Currently for all countries it is optional.

 There's no requirement for you to already have links to the culture of the country you wish to apply to, although for India it does give you an advantage.
 You do need to be able to help your child learn about their heritage, to integrate that with your family culture and you must respect their heritage.
 You need to learn how to provide your child with familiar food from their culture and say some basic phrases in their language.
 Take a look at resources that will help you to build your child's awareness of their heritage.

-3. Education, Assessment/Approval to be an adoptive parent, Home Study Report - Either AFS or MfVC, with approval by the NZCA
+3. Education, Assessment/Approval to be an adoptive parent, Home Study Report - Either AFS or OTMFC, with approval by the NZCA

 Whichever organisation you use, this steps involves